Pranavvishwakarma/Weather-System/README.md

     git clone https://github.com/your-username/real-time-weather-system.git
     ```

-2. Open the `index.html` file in your preferred web browser.
+2. Navigate to the project directory:

+    ```bash
+    cd real-time-weather-system
+    ```

+3. Install Node.js dependencies:

+    ```bash
+    npm install
+    ```

+4. Start the Node.js server:

+    ```bash
+    npm start
+    ```

+5. Open your web browser and go to `http://localhost:3000` to view the application.

-3. For API integration, obtain an API key from [OpenWeatherMap](https://openweathermap.org/api) and replace the placeholder in the JavaScript code with your key.
+6. For API integration, obtain an API key from [OpenWeatherMap](https://openweathermap.org/api) and replace the placeholder in the JavaScript code with your key.

 ```javascript
 const apiKey = 'YOUR_OPENWEATHERMAP_API_KEY';